naimaier/tridium-eliwell-plc-webpage/README.md

 Pictures are loaded in series to avoid overloading the server with requests.
 For this, the `<img>` tags must have it's `src` attribute blank, and it's `id` and image source must be passed as parameters to the `AddPreCacheImage()` function.

-Desktop logos must be 150x40px.

-Mobile logos must be 110x35px.
+Logos must be aligned to the bottom of the image and have the following dimensions:

+Big (desktop view): 150x40px.

+Small (mobile view): 110x35px.